 This was too much for Piers Morgan.
 He exploded with rage.
 He demanded of Robinson that he “show some damned respect for people’s religious beliefs” as Robinson held the Qur’an and told him that he was a “complete disgrace.”
 Morgan then went on to shout, “You’re sounding like a complete lunatic, you’re sounding like a bigoted lunatic.
 You are an Islamophobe who hates Islam.
 What you’re doing now is deliberately inflammatory.
 You’re stirring up hatred.
 You are abusing people’s religion.
 You are abusing their faith and you’re being a complete disgrace.”

 Right.
 Just so we’re clear, Britain has not suddenly regressed 400 years and reinstituted a blasphemy law.
 We are supposedly not in a society where one religion takes precedence over another or even takes precedence over freedom of expression against it.
 The fact that Piers Morgan appointed himself as a form of religious police cum speech commissar, dictating what can and cannot be said and about which religion, is not a sign of his moral calibre.
-It is a sign that he had an agenda against Tommy Robinson and used this as a means of shouting him down.

 He is also indicative of the wider attitudes of a certain part of British society who will use regressive concepts from a certain community as a way of “protecting” that community.
 The fact that Morgan will probably do more damage than good by adopting this attitude does not appear to have occurred to him.
 As an example of this regressive attitude to religion, race and free speech: the way he tried to stop what he saw as an insult to another person’s religious beliefs – which also seems to be equated with skin colour in many instances – smacks of the bigotry of low expectation, almost as if we cannot criticise someone’s religious beliefs in case they get angry or kill people because of it.
 Doesn’t this arguably show a lack of respect for Muslims’ ability to cope when their faith is under discussion or scrutiny?